pimsmath/onlinecourses2020/content/home/wda.md

 **strongly** recommends staying in touch with the instructor of the course, as they may be able to offer assistance_.

+_**PLEASE
+NOTE**: The WDA provides an automatic exemption from instructional fees, but non-instructional fees are generally charged to you automatically (e.g. medical insurance or transit passes).
+The specific fees vary by university, as do the deadlines and processes for applying for exemptions.
+In all cases students are strongly encouraged to contact the host institution and determine which fee exemptions they may be eligible and how to apply for them **well before the WDA application deadlines**_.

 Select your university and the university hosting the course you are interested in below.
-Read both sets of instructions _carefully_ before proceeding. _In all cases students should contact the host institution to determine which fee exemptions they may be eligible and how to apply for them **before the start of term**_.
+Read both sets of instructions **carefully** before proceeding.

 <form class="p-3">
   <div class="form-group">